sbhavy/CSL-303-Assignments/README.md

 # CSL-303-Assignments

-My solutions to the Tutorial Assignments (TAs) of CSL 303 Artificial Intelligence, Fall 2021 taught by Dr. Chandra Prakash, NIT Delhi.
+My solutions to the Tutorial Assignments (TAs) of CSL 303 Artificial Intelligence, Fall 2021 taught by Prof. Chandra Prakash, NIT Delhi.

 The assignments covered a broad range of topics in AI such as: